MountiesGaming/qb-stashes/README.md

 Configurable Stashes for QBCore with options of locking to job, gang or CitizenID.
 Can be used for donator MLOs or businesses that requires stashes

-Upated to use QBCore Drawtext to remove a dependency
+Upated to use QBCore Drawtext to remove a dependency and a sound for opening the stash

 ## Example Config